dmccan/yada-wiki/readme.txt

 1. These are the editor buttons for the Yada Wiki shortcodes.

 == Frequently Asked Questions ==
+* Why are some wiki links red?

+When viewing wiki pages, if the wiki page exists it shows as a link.
+If it does not exist, and the user has permissions to edit posts, then the link shows up in red to indicate that the page needs to be created.
+You can click on the link to go to the page editor to create the new page.
+If the user does not have permissions, then they see the title in red, but no link is available.

 * Can I include external links and links to non-wiki pages in my wiki?

 Yes, but the wiki shortcode is only for linking to wiki pages.
 If you want to link to external sites or regular posts or pages, then use the usual methods in the post editor to do so, but not the Yada Wiki shortcode.